godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

     ```

     This contains the [PoASetup](https://github.com/xxuejie/clerkb/blob/f5455b1bbc3155fdd0e4dd96cf0667cc22098a8b/src/config.ts#L7) data structure in a [customized](https://github.com/xxuejie/clerkb/blob/f5455b1bbc3155fdd0e4dd96cf0667cc22098a8b/src/config.ts#L68) serialization format.
-* Apart from aggregator identities, a PoASetup data structure also contains information defining **round internal**.
-Each aggregator gets its round internal in terms.
+* Apart from aggregator identities, a PoASetup data structure also contains information defining **round interval**.
+Each aggregator gets its round interval in terms.
 In a round interval, an aggregator can submit up to a pre-defined number of new layer 2 blocks.
-A round internal is either determined by on-chain timestamps, or block numbers.
+A round interval is either determined by on-chain timestamps, or block numbers.
     In the above example, the PoASetup includes 2 aggregators, each aggregator gets a round interval of 90 seconds, where it can issue at most one layer 2 block.
 * In an actual transaction unlocking the PoA guarded cell, a different cell named `PoAData` cell must also be updated with PoA information.
 In the current Godwoken deployment, each transaction contains such `PoAData` cell, an example can be found in output cell #1 of this Godwoken [transaction](https://explorer.nervos.org/aggron/transaction/0x51bee60d0e68bf3735dbaf7ffeea44727cd2112058a22b5a3e259810ce01a0de).
 The data part for this output cell is: